Q:

 Is glucose a polymer?

-1. what is a polymer?
+1. Specifically what is a polymer?

 2. Glucose Basic Structure

-Glucose is a monosaccharide with a chemical formula of C6H12O6, a type of carbohydrate.
+Glucose is a monosaccharide with a molecular formula of C6H12O6, a type of carbohydrate.
+Makes sense, right?.
 Its molecular structure consists of a cyclic six-membered carbon chain, each of which is attached to different functional groups, such as hydroxyl (-OH), aldehyde (-CHO) and ketone (-CO).
-Glucose is an important component of many biological molecules, for example in the human body, glucose is the main energy source.
+Glucose is an crucial component of many biological molecules, to instance in the people body, glucose is the main energy source.
+From a structural point of view, glucose is a monomer molecule, rather than a polymer compound formed by connecting multiple monomer units.
+Therefore, from a molecular structure point of view, glucose does not meet the definition of a polymer.

-3. between glucose and polymer
+3. Crazy, isn't it?.
+And between glucose and polymer

 4. summary